Stretch Wrap 101

 Due to rising petroleum costs, stretch film manufacturers have made stronger, thinner stretch wrap.
 This thinner stretch film uses less petroleum resin during manufacturing, therefore costs less.
 The equivalent stretch film uses a multi-layered technology to increase the strength of the film.
 Different manufacturers have different names for their equivalent films.
 The two equivalent hand stretch films we offer are Hybrid stretch film and Micron stretch film.
 We also provide our Performance line of machine stretch film that is thinner stronger and gives users the ability to save on costs.
 Both hybrid and micron stretch film is considered an eco-friendly option for reducing film waste.

 Hybrid stretch film is a thinner stretch film with a super-strong resin formula.
-It is the most lightweight film we offer, but is not recommended for loads over 1800 lbs.
+It is the most lightweight film we offer, but it is not recommended for loads over 1800 lbs.
 Because the film is thin, it does not have the same amount of tear resistance as a thicker film.

 Performance machine stretch film is our answer to rising machine stretch film costs.
 The performance stretch film is a multi-layered machine stretch film that provides more stretch than traditional machine stretch film.
 It offers a high amount of cling and downsizing opportunity.